Guárico: Relief

+Climate

+The average annual temperature is 26 °C. The climate is predominantly tropical savanna, characterized by a marked dry season and a rainy period.

 Hydrography

-The state of Guarico is crossed by several rivers, streams and morichals that remain even during the dry months.
-The rivers of the Unare Basin from Valle de la Pascua head towards the Caribbean Sea and include the main rivers: Unare, Quebrada Honda, Morichito, Ipire and Agua Amarilla.
-The rest of the state has rivers that are tributaries of the Orinoco River, including the Apure River in its lower basin, Chirgua, Espino, Guárico, Macaira, Manapire, Memo, Tamanaco, Tiznados, Tucupido, Orituco and Zuata.
+The state of Guárico is crossed by several rivers, streams, and morichales that remain even during the dry months.
+The rivers of the Unare Basin from Valle de la Pascua head towards the Caribbean Sea and include the main rivers: Unare, Quebrada Honda, Morichito, Ipire, and Agua Amarilla.
+The rest of the state has rivers that are tributaries of the Orinoco River, including the Apure River in its lower basin, Chirgua, Espino, Guárico, Macaira, Manapire, Memo, Tamanaco, Tiznados, Tucupido, Orituco, and Zuata.